 Switching to consulting with Accenture

-Though Ankur credits his MBA for his career change, he believes the learning process is ongoing.
-“I would say it’s never ending.
+Though Ankur credits his MBA for his career change, he believes the learning process is ongoing: “I would say it’s never-ending.
 I keep on reading a lot of stuff.
 And I’m still like, I don’t know this thing.
 I need to be aware of this.”
-Soft skills enhanced through his MBA, like problem solving and team work, have helped a lot, but for Ankur it’s a blend of hard and soft skills that will ensure job security.
+Soft skills enhanced through his MBA, like problem-solving and teamwork, have helped a lot, but for Ankur it’s a blend of hard and soft skills that will ensure job security.

-At Accenture, Ankur learnt how to act as a connecting link between the specialist tech team and external stakeholders and clients, which requires both his specialist knowledge and his communication skills.
+At Accenture, Ankur learned how to act as a connecting link between the specialist tech team and external stakeholders and clients, which requires both his specialist knowledge and his communication skills.
 Thanks to his MBA, Ankur is able to see things from this dual perspective, he says, ultimately leading him to consultancy, where he enjoys innovating and managing technical projects and teams.

-His new work is not only more rewarding, but more likely to be secure in the face of rapid technical change.
+His new work is not only more rewarding but more likely to be secure in the face of rapid technical change.
 “Having come from the development team, It’s come full circle for me!” he reflects.

 This article was first published on Business Because and written by Joy Hunter.
 We first published his article for our blog on September 16, 2020.

 Want to discover more about our top tier and innovative Master in Management and MBA programs?
 Dive deeper into the program structure, learn more about career development and networking at HHL.
 Get your free brochure here!